10 Next Steps After a Dementia Diagnosis

 3. Prepare for changes and adaptations

 Many people diagnosed with dementia remain at home, especially in the earlier stages.
-Assess the home for safety and security as well as who will provide the primary care when needed.
-It is essential that the individual maintain a healthy diet and remain active – both physically and socially.
+Assess the home they live in for safety and security as well as who will provide the primary care when needed.
+It is essential that the individual with dementia maintain a healthy diet and remain active – both physically and socially.
 Create a plan that will contribute to a high-quality life.
+Social isolation can make a dementia diagnosis much more challenging.
+Learn more in our blog, The Difference between Loneliness and Social Isolation.

 4. Share the diagnosis with close family and friends

 An initial reaction for many after receiving a dementia diagnosis is to keep the information private.
 However, sharing this news with trusted family and friends can provide a network of support.
-There is no shame or fault in developing dementia.
-Being surrounded by a reliable and caring group can make this time easier.
+Being a caregiver for someone with dementia can be an incredibly lonely experience if you keep all of your emotions, fears, thoughts and stresses to yourself.
+Surround yourself with a reliable and caring group of friends and family to make things a little easier and lighten the load a little bit.

 5. Plan for assistance with day-to-day tasks